AutoGPTQ/AutoGPTQ/README.md

 quantize_config = BaseQuantizeConfig(
     bits=4,  # quantize model to 4-bit
-    group_size=128,  # it is recommended to set the value to 128 desc_act=True # Use desc_act for higher inference quality from quantized model )
+    group_size=128,  # it is recommended to set the value to 128 desc_act=True # use desc_act for higher inference quality from quantized model )

-# load un-quantized model, by default, the model will always be loaded into CPU memory
+# Load un-quantized model.
+By default, the model will always be loaded into CPU memory
 model = AutoGPTQForCausalLM.from_pretrained(pretrained_model, quantize_config)

-# quantize model, the examples should be list of dict whose keys can only be "input_ids" and "attention_mask"
+# Quantize model Examples should be list of dict whose keys can only be "input_ids" and "attention_mask"
 model.quantize(examples, use_triton=False)

 # save quantized model using safetensors